 Obviously a motorcycle helmet and gas tank are different, but a helmet does have similar curvatures to a gas tank that would be helpful to practice on.
 It also helps give you an idea of how the paint will work and how the clear coat works on top of that, especially if you plan on using a spray can.

 I once found an old motorcycle helmet thrown in a dumpster.
 I wasn’t planning on using it as protection while riding a motorcycle (ew!), but I did practice painting it which really helped me with my tank painting skills.
-To see the paint I recommend for a project like this (helmet or tank), see my other article here.
+To see the paint I recommend for a project like this (helmet or tank), click here to view my other article.

 Test Out It’s Durability

-You never want to be put in a situation to see how well your motorcycle helmet works while out for a ride.
-If you love the specific brand of motorcycle helmet you can no longer use and plan on getting the same kind to replace it, this is a perfect time to really test out it’s durability.
+If you love the specific brand of your expired helmet and you plan on getting the same kind to replace it, this is a perfect time to really test out it’s durability.

 Now is the time to take a hammer to it, use a belt sander, or even run over it with your car.
 This can be a true manifestation of how the helmet would react in the case you do get in an accident in the future with the same brand.
 You may even want to make a video of it and post it on YouTube to help others decide if it’s durable enough for them.